 At the moment I’m writing this with you in mind, I enjoy more freedom and have fulfilled many of my dreams.

-Yes, you bet that I worked in tall building (more than one buildings), wore the nice clothes, slipped on the high heel shoes and finished up with rose lipstick!
+Yes, you bet that I worked in the tall building (more than one building), wore nice clothes, slipped on the high heel shoes and finished up with rose lipstick!

 “Freedom is never voluntarily given by the oppressor; it must be demanded by the oppressed.” –Martin Luther King Jr.

 What does this mean for you?
 Simple.
-If a total uneducated, shy and swamp girl like me can successfully adapt in suburban situations, transformed and continue to have an authentic joyful moments while living a life with purpose fully alive, then imagine what these real life experiences lessons learned can do for a better qualify person like you.
+If a total uneducated, shy, and swamp girl like me can successfully adapt in suburban situations, transformed and continue to have an authentic joyful moment while living a life with purposefully alive, then imagine what these real-life experiences lessons learned can do for a better quality person like you.